ArcticaProject/nx-libs/README.md

   https://github.com/ArcticaProject/nx-libs (3.6.x branch)

+For the the post-NoMachine era of nx-libs, we will focus on two release phases for the upcoming year (06/2015 - 06/2016).

+## Release series 3.6.0.x

+Scheduled for Q3/2015.

-Release goals for the post-NoMachine nx-libs release series 3.6.x:
+Release goals (phase 1) for nx-libs release series 3.6.0.x:

 * CVE security audit (complete)
 * remove unused code (+/- complete)
-* no bundled libraries anymore (work in progress)
+* no bundled non-X11 libraries anymore (done)
+* no bundled Mesa library anymore (todo)
 * complete imake cleanup (work in progress)
 * replace as many liNX_X* libraries by X.org's libX* libraries (work in progress)
+* support for iOS (nxproxy)

+## Release series 3.6.1.x

+Scheduled for Q1/2016.

+Release goals (phase 2) for nx-libs release series 3.6.1.x:

+* provide support for latest X11 extensions
 * socket communication for nxproxy -C <-> nxproxy -S connections (todo)
 * event FIFO sockets for attaching external applications (todo)
+* allow embedding of nxproxy into other windows
+* support for multimedia

-If you have any questions about this NX development or want to file  a bug, then please contact the Arctica or the X2Go developers via the Github issue tracker.
+If you have any questions about this NX development or want to file  a bug, then please contact the Arctica developers, the X2Go developers or the TheQVD developers the project's Github issue tracker.

-thanks+light+love, 20150313
+thanks+light+love, 20150515
 Mike Gabriel <mike.gabriel@das-netzwerkteam.de>